-At first, adapting to the keto diet can be difficult.
-Just like with any major dietary change, it will take time to adjust to this new way of eating.
+Transitioning to the keto diet can be difficult.
+Just like with any major dietary change, it will take time for you to adjust to the changes that the keto transition requires.

-Fortunately, with the right information and strategies, you can learn how to transition to keto and make the daunting task of achieving your ideal body into a simple step by step process.
-Throughout this post, we will go over strategies, tips, and info that will help you turn keto into your new way of life.
+Fortunately, with the right information and strategies, you can make the overwhelming task of achieving your keto goals into a simple step-by-step process.
+Throughout this post, we will go over strategies, diet tips, and info that will help you turn keto into your new way of life.